-FREN 3620 French V (3,3,0) (F)
+FREN 3620 French V

-Prerequisite: FREN 2630 French IV or equivalent
+(3,3,0) (F)

-This course builds on the acquisitions of French I to IV and aims at helping students acquire the ability to express themselves confidently in spoken and written French.
+Prerequisite: FREN 2630 French IV or equivalent This course builds on the acquisitions of French I to IV and aims to help students acquire the ability to express themselves confidently in spoken and written French.
 Students will learn how to deal with everyday situations (e.g. organizing a party, complaining about one's neighbours, asking for financial help, talking about past events, asking for medical advice).
-This course continues to build up students' abilities to argue, express and defend an opinion, make suggestions and hypotheses, etc. To achieve this, a range of classroom activities will be proposed, in which students will participate actively.
-French culture will be introduced, particularly through the Internet.
-Pronunciation and grammar will also be taught.
-Most activities will be at the B1 level of the CEFRL (Common European Framework of Reference for Languages).
+This course continues to build up students' abilities to argue, express and defend an opinion, make suggestions and hypotheses, etc. To achieve this, a range of classroom activities are provided, in which students will participate actively.
+Aspects of French culture are introduced, particularly through the Internet.
+Pronunciation and grammar are also taught.
+Most activities are at the B1 level of the CEFRL (Common European Framework of Reference for Languages).